filipestevao/elementary-gpu-manager/README.md

 # Elementary GPU Manager

-Utility for managing graphics and power profiles in ElementaryOS
+Utility for managing graphics and power profiles in ElementaryOS.

 ## Description